-Where the ideas come from (with a recipe for Summer Garden Soup) – a delicious vegan zucchini soup.
+Where the ideas come from (with a recipe for Summer Zucchini Soup) – a delicious vegan summer garden soup.
 Summer Garden Soup using the bounty of what’s fresh and tasty.
 This velvety soup has no cream, and it’s vegan!

 Here are some of my core principles for how we eat: conservation, reducing waste, best use of the foods and our money, using locally grown seasonal foods, and sharing the abundance.
 And, of course, it has to be tasty and (hopefully) healthy.
 I’ll blog a little more about sharing in another post.

 I buy seasonal locally grown foods.
 I grow some of my own fruits and veggies, and my neighbors & friends have been sharing produce.
 (And, I have to say that a home grown tomato is so much better than a waxy tasteless store bought one).

 I like to make good use of the foods, preserving where needed.
 Sometimes a little creativity is all that’s needed to come up with something new.

 Food blogs are also a great resource.
 The Joy of Cooking is my favorite cookbook.
 I ask myself how I can use that ingredient in a tasty healthy way that’s a little different.

 I’ve had lots of zucchini lately- both from my garden and from the neighbor’s garden.
 We’ve had our share of zucchini sautéed as a side dish or thrown into a pasta dish.
 But, I could hollow out the zucchini, stuff it with bread crumbs, onions, some veggies, and herbs, and bake it in the oven.
 Yum.